-Today I’m going to share my secret weapon for “washing” my hair on days I technically have to skip the suds.
-Made with just a few simple ingredients, this DIY dry shampoo can transform greasy hair into locks that are fresh and full of body.
+That’s why I love this recipe – it’s my secret weapon for “washing” my hair on days I have to skip the suds.
+Made with just a couple of ingredients you probably already have in your pantry, dry shampoo can transform greasy hair into locks that feel fresh and full of body.

 Basically, it’s a powder or spray that works by absorbing excess oils on your scalp and hair, leaving your hair looking freshly washed.
 It’s good for all hair types – oily, normal, and even dry when used sparingly.
 I use it as an alternative to traditional shampoo when I’m camping, traveling, or just busy.

 Below you’ll find two basic recipes based on hair color.
 The reason for different formulations is that the recipe for light hair can leave a visible white tint on dark hair until it fully absorbs.
-Even though my hair is almost black I have used the lighter formula, but I have to apply it before bed instead of in the morning so that my roots have time to soak it up.
+Even though my hair is super dark I have successfully used the lighter formula, but I have to apply it before bed instead of in the morning so that my roots have time to soak it up.

 On the flipside, people with light hair will want to avoid the dark hair formula because it can temporarily tint their roots brown.